Polyvinyl chloride: Electric cables

+PVC is often used as the insulating sheath on electrical cables.
+PVC is chosen because of its good electrical insulation, ease of extrusion, and resistance to burn.

-In a fire, PVC-coated wires can form hydrogen chloride fumes; the chlorine serves to scavenge free radicals and is the source of the material's fire retardancy.
-While hydrogen chloride fumes can also pose a health hazard in their own right, it dissolves in moisture and breaks down onto surfaces, particularly in areas where the air is cool enough to breathe, and is not available for inhalation.
+In a fire, PVC can form hydrogen chloride fumes; the chlorine serves to scavenge free radicals, making PVC-coated wires fire retardant.
+While hydrogen chloride fumes can also pose a health hazard in their own right, it dissolves in moisture and breaks down onto surfaces, particularly in areas where the air is cool enough to breathe, so would not be inhaled.

 Construction

-Unplasticised PVC (uPVC, almost synonymous with rigid PVC) is extensively used in the building industry as a low-maintenance material, particularly in Ireland, the United Kingdom, the United States, and Canada.
-In the US and Canada, it is known as vinyl or vinyl siding.
+PVC is widely and heavily used in construction and building industry, For example, vinyl siding is used extensively as a popular low-maintenance material, particularly in Ireland, the United Kingdom, the United States, and Canada.
 The material comes in a range of colors and finishes, including a photo-effect wood finish, and is used as a substitute for painted wood, mostly for window frames and sills when installing insulated glazing in new buildings; or to replace older single-glazed windows, as it does not decompose and is weather-resistant.
 Other uses include fascia, and siding or weatherboarding.
-This material has almost entirely replaced the use of cast iron for plumbing and drainage, being used for waste pipes, drainpipes, gutters and downspouts. uPVC is known as having strong resistance against chemicals, sunlight, and oxidation from water.
+This material has almost entirely replaced the use of cast iron for plumbing and drainage, being used for waste pipes, drainpipes, gutters and downspouts.
+PVC is known as having strong resistance against chemicals, sunlight, and oxidation from water.